 Crosby went his own way and started a radio show that would become legendary with over 50 million listeners and staying strong for almost 30 years.

 Crosby on the big screen

-Bing Crosby started to show his talent on the big pictures in musical comedies like from the early 1930’s like the 1934’s She Loves Me Not.
+In early 1930s Bing Crosby started to show his talent on the big pictures in musical comedies, like the 1934’s She Loves Me Not.
 He continued to act in several movies, but his career really took off when he co-starred with the famous comedian Bob Hope in The Road to Singapore.
 Together they filmed seven Road to Singapore movies.

 There is no doubt that one of the greatest hits of Bing Crosby is a song named White Christmas, which by the Guinness World Records is the most sold single of all time going well beyond 100 million in sales.